Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

-See~\cite{taylorbook} for the full details.
-Thus, the $\omega$-dependent boundary integral operators, utilized to derive the analytic continuation of $\mathcal{U}(\omega)$, also enable the numerical computation of complex resonances---which correspond to the poles of the resolvents of these operators.
-This approach is applicable to both closed curves~\cite{steinbach2017combined} and open arcs~\cite[sec.
+The $\omega$-dependent boundary integral operators utilized to derive the analytic continuation of $\mathcal{U}(\omega)$ also enable the numerical computation of complex resonances for both closed curves~\cite{steinbach2017combined} and open arcs~\cite[Sec.
 2]{bst}.
-In detail, for open curves the poles of the inverse Single Layer Potential $(S_\omega)^{-1}$ in the lower half plane correspond to the complex resonances of the scatterer, and, thus the complex resonances may be approximated numerically as the poles of the discrete operator $(S_\omega^N)^{-1}$ in~\eqref{eq:discr_opers}.
-In the case of closed curves, on the other hand, special care must be taken in choosing the combined field coupling parameter $\eta$ in~\eqref{eqn:combined_rep}.
+In detail, in view of~\eqref{eqn:sol_op_oa}, for open curves the poles of the inverse Single Layer Potential $(S_\omega)^{-1}$ in the lower half-plane correspond to the complex resonances of the solution operator, and, thus the complex resonances may be approximated numerically as the poles of the discrete operator $(S_\omega^N)^{-1}$ in~\eqref{eq:discr_opers}.
+In the case of closed curves, however, special care is required in selecting the combined-field coupling parameter $\eta$ in~\eqref{eqn:combined_rep} (cf.~\cite{taylorbook}, where, for a different purpose, a choice is made that differs from the one introduced below which is not suitable for our setting).
 Indeed, as established in~\cite{steinbach2017combined} for a certain combined field operator $\widetilde{C}_{\omega,\eta}$ associated with the Neumann problem, choosing a coupling parameter $\eta > 0$ causes the inverse $(\widetilde{C}_{\omega,\eta})^{-1}$ to have poles in the lower half-plane that do not correspond to complex resonances.
 However, for $\eta < 0$, these issues do not arise, and the poles of $(\widetilde{C}_{\omega,\eta})^{-1}$ in the lower half-plane exactly match the Neumann complex resonances.
 Appendix~\ref{app:combined_form} presents a corresponding discussion concerning the operator $C_{\omega,\eta}$ (eq.~\eqref{eqn:combined_op}) associated with the Dirichlet problem, showing that the poles of $(C_{\omega,\eta})^{-1}$ with $\eta < 0$ exactly match the complex resonances of $\mathcal{U}(\omega)$.